 Fossil shells, encrusted in the Dolomite rocks, are irrefutable evidence of an ancient marine population.

 4. Every Shape has its Rock

-The regular shape of the Pala di Santa slopes gently towards Passo Pampeago, beyond which rises the truncated limestone pyramid of Latemar: every characteristic shape in the Dolomites' landscape corresponds to a particular type of rock.
-Sommon common types of rock include:
+The regular shape of the Pala di Santa slopes gently towards Passo Pampeago, beyond which rises the truncated limestone pyramid of Latemar (2,846 m; described below): every characteristic shape in the Dolomites' landscape corresponds to a particular type of rock.
+Common types of rock include: